JeazW/OctpusDocs/src/pages/docs/administration/sync-instances/index.md

 :::div{.problem}

 TL;DR; copying projects between instances should be done when all other options have been exhausted.
 There is no provided tooling to support syncing instances with different environments, tenants, or variable values.
 Due to the number of decisions and business rules, you will have to create and maintain a custom syncing process.
-Before making this decision, reach out to [customersuccess@octopus.com](mailto:customersuccess@octopus.com) to see if there are alternatives.
+Before making this decision, reach out to [customersuccess@yamldoc.liuyan.wang](mailto:customersuccess@yamldoc.liuyan.wang) to see if there are alternatives.
 :::

 ## Suitable scenarios